DETAILED ACTION

 forming the polymer fabric from aramid fibers.

-Thus, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention was made to modify the polymer fabric, of modified Maeda, with the known technique of providing the polymer fabric that is formed from the aramid fibers, as taught by Falone et al., and the results would have been predictable.
+Thus, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention was made to modify the polymer fabric, of modified Eddy, with the known technique of providing the polymer fabric that is formed from the aramid fibers, as taught by Falone et al., and the results would have been predictable.
 In this situation, one could provide a more advantageous and versatile polymer fabric having increased force dissipating materials (Column 12, Lines 13-23).

-Claims 12, 15 and 19 are Finally rejected under 35 U.S.C.
-103 as being unpatentable over Maeda (4697481) in view of Schroder (2001/0029813) and Carmien (5375486).
+Claims 12, 15 and 19 are rejected under 35 U.S.C.
+103 as being unpatentable over Eddy (0052696) in view of Maeda (4697481), Park (KR 20110057089, translation included herewith), Schroder (2001/0029813) and Carmien (5375486).

-forming the flowable material from steel.
+the flowable material including steel shot.

 However, Carmien teaches that it is old and well known in the art at the time the invention was made to form flowable material (30) from steel (see Abstract).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention was made to modify the flowable lead material, of Maeda, with the known technique of providing the flowable steel material, as taught by Carmien, and the results would have been predictable.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention was made to modify the flowable lead material, of modified Eddy, with the known technique of providing the flowable steel material, as taught by Carmien, and the results would have been predictable.
 In this situation, one could provide a more advantageous and versatile device that provides a substantially rigid structural backstop which enables a core of lightweight construction to withstand typical injection molding parameters (see Abstract).

 the handle including a gripping section.